GeniXCMS/genixcms-docs/docs/user-guide/installation.md

 Before starting installation, please make sure your webserver is meet this requirements.

-* Using PHP minimum **5.5.9**
+* Using PHP >= **5.5.9**
 * Using MySQL Server at least version 4

-That's the minimum requirements we need.
+That's the minimal requirements we need.
 But don't forget to install the **webserver** already.
 Since this application will run on the webserver.
 You can use many kinds webserver as you want.

 ### Recommendation